richarddoss/Basketball_statistics_predictor/README.md

 # Research

-Welcome to graduate thesis.
-In this thesis, I designed a Elo-rating system that quantifies the strength of basketball players.The contents of this projects can be divided as follows:
+Welcome to my graduate thesis.
+In this thesis,a Elo based rating system is proposed that quantifies the strength of the basketball players.The contents of this projects can be divided as follows:
 1) Datasets
     - Synthetic Datasets
     - Real world dataset(NBA season 2015-2017)